 Term deposit rates are low-risk savings schemes where you deposit money to the bank and agree not to spend that money for a certain amount of time.
 In return, the bank gives you interest, basically a reward for keeping money at their bank.
 Once the agreed time is up, you receive your deposited money, plus the extra interest.

 Term deposits have become more popular due to the Reserve Bank of New Zealand (RBNZ) raising interest rates to fight inflation.
 When central banks increase interest rates, they seek to make borrowing more expensive.
 The RBNZ determines the official cash rate (OCR), which is the rate that commercial banks can borrow from the RBNZ.
 As a result of the increased OCR from the RBNZ, commercial banks must pay higher rates on their term deposits.
 Moreover, commercial banks compete with each other, resulting in more attractive interest rates on the market.
 As a result, the RBNZ’s decision to raise interest rates encourages citizens to save more and spend less, aiding in the fight against inflation.
-The average interest rate for a one-year bank term deposit doubled to 5.6% in the last year (2023) due to increased spending following the pandemic, which subsequently led to the Reserve Bank of New Zealand’s decision to increase interest rates to curb inflation.
+The average interest rate for a one-year bank term deposit doubled to 5.6% in 2023 due to increased spending following the pandemic, which subsequently led to the Reserve Bank of New Zealand’s decision to increase interest rates to curb inflation.
 As a result, this has presented an excellent opportunity for savers to invest in term deposits.

 Moreover, term deposits, which offer security, may not keep up with inflation.
 KiwiSaver funds, especially those with exposure to growth assets like stocks and bonds, have the potential to surpass inflation, protecting the purchasing power of retirees’ savings.

-To recap, while term deposits offer security and high-interest returns, National Capital suggests that retirees should exercise caution before withdrawing all their KiwiSaver savings for this purpose.
+To recap, while term deposits may offer short term security and high-interest returns, National Capital suggests that retirees should exercise caution before withdrawing KiwiSaver savings for this purpose.
 The KiwiSaver scheme offers cash funds that specifically invest in income assets such as term deposits and are managed by a team of professionals.
 Additionally, KiwiSaver funds with exposure to growth assets like stocks and bonds have the potential to outpace inflation, safeguarding retirees’ purchasing power.
 Therefore, a balanced approach that maintains some funds in KiwiSaver may offer retirees the best of both worlds: security and the potential for growth.